andre-ye/andre-ye.github.io/history/winter/lectures/freedom-now.md

 <br>

 ### Black Culture
-- Adaption of naturally worn hair, of the black is beautiful movement not just for black physical features but for black arts, creative genius, etc.
+- Adaption of naturally worn hair, of the black, is beautiful movement not just for black physical features but for black arts, creative genius, etc.
 - Emphasis on cultural and intellectual traditions as being important cultural contributions.

 <br>